 - you intentionally caused bodily harm to the victim.

 Yes.
 Technically, under the law, you could be convicted of battery for very minimal contact with the listed victim.
 For example, a brother could be convicted of battery for giving his brother a noogie or wet willie.
 The law is extremely broad and gives prosecutors great discretion over what conduct they will prosecute.
 Of course, what the State can prosecute and what a jury would find a citizen guilty of are two different things.
+If you have a Jacksonville Battery case, give our experienced criminal defense lawyers a call for a free consultation.

 Up to 1 year in jail.